evangalen/home-assistant-frontend/workshop/07-adaptive-maintenance.md

 ./prep-code-lab-adaptive-maintenance.sh
 ```

-With Lit v3 the `UpdatingElement` is removed a (finally) replaced with `ReactiveElement`;
+With Lit v3 the `UpdatingElement` is removed and is (finally) replaced with `ReactiveElement`;
-see the [Lit 3 upgrade guide](https://lit.dev/docs/releases/upgrade/#removed-updating-element) for more details.
+see [Lit 3 upgrade guide](https://lit.dev/docs/releases/upgrade/#removed-updating-element) for more details.

 ### Searching for usages of `UpdatingElement`
 As it turns out, ast-grep is quite effective in searching for usages of `UpdatingElement`: